blazejwiecha/blazejwiecha/README.md

 - 👀 I’m interested in IT
 - 🌱 I’m currently learning Python, manual testing and CI/CD
 - Also learning to know Manual Testing and in future Automation
-- 💞️ I’m looking to collaborate on Testing , Python programming ...
+- 💞️ I’m looking to collaborate on Testing , Python programming, DevOps ...
 - 📫 How to reach me ?
 Use google and You will find my username

 <!---